 Table 1.1.4.1 – NBA-MMS-UWB report modes

 For the bi-directional report, the transmission of reports shall be performed independently in the first and the second slot of the measurement report phase.
 In particular, the responder shall transmit its measurement report in the second slot, independent of whether it has received the initiator’s report in the first report slot, or not.

+A report message primarily serves to provide ranging measurement result obtained during ranging phase.
+Additionally, report messages may be used to serve other purposes.
+E.g., If the responder receives the RNF request from the initiator at the control phase (1.1.2), then the report message transmitted by the responder shall include the RNF report [8][9].
+The initiator may make use of the RNF to determine an updated number of fragments to be used in the following round(s).

 If an ERDEV fails to transmit its measurement report during its assigned slot in the measurement report phase, the ERDEV may defer and retry the transmission using higher layer, or out-of-band radio operation.
-If an ERDEV fails to receive a measurement report during its assigned slot in the measurement report phase, it may request retransmission using higher layer, or out-of-band radio operation.
+If an ERDEV fails to receive a measurement report during its assigned slot in the measurement report phase, it may request retransmission using higher layer, or out-of-band radio operation up until to the beginning of the next MMS ranging cycle in the subsequent ranging block.

-NBA-MMS-UWB discovery and setup
+NBA-MMS-UWB initialization and setup

 Overview